 dandelion • cornflower • marigold • rose petals • lavender • parsley • rosemary • oregano • savory • garlic • onion

+Preheat the oven to 425ºF.
 Add water, lemon, honey, butter and salt to a pot.
-Bring to medium heat and cook until the butter is melted and water starts bubbling.
-Remove from heat and add all the flour.
+Bring to medium heat and cook until the butter is melted and the water starts bubbling.
+Remove from heat and add the flour.
 Stir vigorously with a wooden spoon until the dough pulls away from the sides into a smooth ball.
-Return the pot to heat and stir for 3-5 minutes to dry out the dough.
+Return the pot to the heat and stir for 3-5 minutes to dry out the dough.
 When it smells nutty and a film of starch forms on the bottom, the dough is ready.

 Pour the dough into a bowl or stand mixer with the paddle attachment.
 Let cool for about 5 minutes or until warm (not hot) to the touch.
 Add 2 eggs, one at a time, stirring quickly until smooth.
 The batter will first appear lumpy, but keep stirring, it will eventually come together.
 Finally, fold in the cheese and fresh herbs.

-*Pro Tip* Another way to check your batter is by scooping some of the dough.
-If a stiff ‘V’ hangs from the spoon, it’s ready!
+*Pro Tip* Another way to check your batter –> scoop up some dough with your wooden spoon.
+If a stiff ‘V’ hangs down from the spoon, it’s ready!

-Wet your fingertip with water and pat down any spikes on the mounds; this prevents burning.
+Wet your fingertip with water and pat down any spikes on the mounds to prevent burning.
 Beat the remaining egg with 1 tablespoon water.
 Brush each puff with egg wash and sprinkle with dried flowers and herbs.

 *Make Ahead* At this point, you can place the baking sheet into the freezer and bake them later.

-Bake for 5 minutes.
-Reduce oven temperature to 375F, and bake for 20-25 minutes until darker in color.
-Rotate the pan halfway through.
+Bake in the oven for 5 minutes.
+Reduce oven temperature to 375F, and bake for 20-25 minutes, rotating the pan halfway through, until golden.

+Serve immediately, or briefly re-warm in a 250F oven.
 Store leftovers in the refrigerator for up to 5 days or the freezer for up to 3 months.
-Re-crisp in a warm oven.

 ~*~ FRENCH VARIATION ~*~